 A second factor is a great or near-great university willing to engage in industry outreach, and providing a large and steady flow of qualified graduate engineers.
 The University of Texas at Austin, Stanford in Silicon Valley, the Indian Institute of Science, MIT in the Boston area, etc. This is a problem for the still highly scholastic universities in the former Soviet states.

-and high-profile individual who drives the process.
+Third, sometimes, a dynamic, charismatic and high-profile individual who drives the process.
 Frederick Terman (the teacher of Hewlett and Packard) at Stanford, George Kozmetsky (founder of Teledyne, longtime business dean at UT, and mentor to Michael Dell) in Austin, Lee Kwan Yew in Singapore, etc.

 Fourth, what I call the “edge city” phenomenon.
 In my view, the major centers of culture and population are inherently conservative.
 We can expect to see more freewheeling innovative behavior in smaller cities on the 'edge' of the major centrifugal cultural forces, but not too far out in the boondocks.
 (Moreover, real estate prices and intra-city travel times in the biggest cities are too high to support tech cluster formation.)
 This is why we see the most dramatic techno-preneurial flowering in Austin, not Dallas; Curitiba, not São Paulo; Daejeon, not Seoul; Bangalore, not New Delhi; San Jose, and not San Francisco.
+(Joel Garreau uses 'edge city' to mean an exurb of any major city, different from my usage.)

 Fifth, a timely crisis can tip matters toward cluster growth.
 Bangalore's IT sector's great boost was all the programming needed to respond to the “Year 2000 crisis” - remember that?
-And Austin's
+And Austin's software cluster took off after oil, cattle, and real estate prices in Texas all tanked at once in the 1980s.

 You are right also about “random” occurrences.
 Where the forestry thing was deep history, Terman's move back to California from Boston was accidental history - but pivotal.
 So were the crises in Texas and India.
 More such tipping points in technopoleis' histories are documented.

-knowledge” and “tacit knowledge.”
+The Internet does not trump geography in cluster formation.
+A distinction that I believe is due to Ichijiro Nonaka is that between “formal knowledge” and “tacit knowledge.”
 The former can be written down and squirted over wires.
 The latter requires working side by side with someone.
 The engineering writer Henry Petroski recalls how as a young paperboy he could not fold the newspapers according to instructions, but needed personal mentoring by older newsboys.
 This is why they say “technology transfer is a body contact sport.”
 When companies depend heavily on tacit knowledge transfer, collocation is essential.

-“Japanese” lean manufacturing techniques, which require reducing the number of suppliers.
+So in a way (sixth!) some collocation and cluster formation is due to wide adoption of “Japanese” lean manufacturing techniques, which require reducing the number of suppliers.
 Rather than making suppliers compete for your business more or less blindly, you (the manufacturer) choose the one or two suppliers that have the greatest capacity for organizational learning, then help them learn, in exchange for long-term, volume procurement contracts at low prices.

-entrepreneurship and tech industry growth by making outsourcing, offshoring, alliances, etc. easier due to broadband communication of formal knowledge (specs, schedules, etc.) over distance.
+Of course the Internet does foster tech entrepreneurship and tech industry growth by making outsourcing, offshoring, alliances, etc. easier due to broadband communication of formal knowledge (specs, schedules, etc.) over distance.

 No comments: